TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/typeobj.rst

    .. data:: _Py_TPFLAGS_HAVE_VECTORCALL

-      This bit is set when the class implements the vectorcall protocol.
+      This bit is set when the kundi implements the vectorcall protocol.
       See :c:member:`~PyTypeObject.tp_vectorcall_offset` for details.

       **Inheritance:**

-      This bit is set on *static* subtypes if ``tp_flags`` is not overridden: a subtype inherits ``_Py_TPFLAGS_HAVE_VECTORCALL`` from its base type when the subtype’s :c:member:`~PyTypeObject.tp_call` is NULL
+      This bit is set on *static* subtypes if ``tp_flags`` is not overridden: a subtype inherits ``_Py_TPFLAGS_HAVE_VECTORCALL`` kutoka its base type when the subtype’s :c:member:`~PyTypeObject.tp_call` is NULL
       and the subtype's ``Py_TPFLAGS_HEAPTYPE`` is not set.